microsoft/fhir-proxy/docs/addingfhiridcustomclaim.md

     ```
     Get-AzureADPolicy
     ```
-6. Apply this policy to your fhir-proxy client principle ID (You can find it on [Azure Portal](https://portal.azure.com) > Enterprise Applications > fhir-proxy install name (e.g. myfhirproxy.azurewebsites.net):
+6. Apply this policy to your fhir-proxy client principle ID (You can find it on [Azure Portal](https://portal.azure.com) > Enterprise Applications > fhir-proxy install name (e.g. myfhirproxy.azurewebsites.net) > Object Id under Properties:
     ```
         Add-AzureADServicePrincipalPolicy -Id <ObjectId of the fhir-proxy ServicePrincipal> -RefObjectId <ObjectId of the Policy>
     ```